Blog/

 You no longer need to know the exact metric name, the right dashboard, or the perfect filter combination.
 You can type a question and get a response that looks intelligent and confident.

-The problem is that most assistants stop there.
+Most assistants stop there.
 They answer what you asked.
 They do not investigate what you did not think to ask.
 They do not challenge your assumptions.
-And they definitely do not take responsibility for finding the real reason something changed.
+And they do not take responsibility for finding the real reason something changed.

-That limitation is not accidental.
-It is baked into how most analytics systems were built.
+That limitation is baked into how most analytics systems were built.

 Here’s what that looks like in practice: